Work / Vocal

 New creator support features for writers

 Vocal is a content creation and publication platform for long-form writing, aimed at providing a creative space for writers to hone their craft.
-This was my one of my first end-to-end design projects where I got to be involved from early exploratory research to delivery.
+This was my one of my first end-to-end design projects where I got to be involved from early generative research to delivery.

 Problem